Church Property Rezoning

 (Town of Islip, NY)

-Must a property bearing a place of worship always bear a place of worship?
+Visitor Question: Must a property bearing a place of worship always be a place of worship?
 Or may it be sold for any use permitted by the zoning, such as to build a home?

 Editors' Reply: No, a house of worship can be converted to any other use allowed under the applicable zoning district.